 Its picturesque location in the Macedon Ranges is reason enough to plot the GPS co-ordinates from the Victorian capital, but there are plenty of others as well.
 From enjoying the famous revitalising properties of the mineral spas, to savouring delicious gourmet cuisine, getting back to nature, and trawling for antiques, the delights of this day trip destination are many and varied.

-Here are ten top things to do in Daylesford.
+Here are ten of the best things to do in Daylesford.

 If your jaw doesn’t drop below your shoulder line when you walk into the Amazing Mill Markets you’d better check your pulse.
 This vast indoor market overflows with a dizzying collection of books, furniture, clothes and all manner of kitsch and curious memorabilia.
 Trash or treasure?
 You decide.
 Give yourself at least half a day to get through it.